By Jennifer Saba and Soyoung Kim

 Jason Subotky, partner and portfolio manager at Yacktman Asset Management, a large Fox shareholder said, "They showed a willingness to be bold with the proposal and yet were very disciplined.
 We think this is recognition that buying their own shares back is the most attractive use of capital at this point."

-For now, the statement from Murdoch signals that shareholder value trumps desire.
+For now, today's statement from Murdoch signals that shareholder value trumps desire.

 "This significant return of capital underscores the company's ongoing commitment to disciplined capital allocation and returning value to shareholders in a meaningful way," Murdoch said in a statement, referring to the buyback plan.

-(Additional reporting by Liana Baker, Ross Kerber and Lehar Maan; Editing by Maju Samuel, Andrew Hay, Bernard Orr and Ken Wills)
+(Additional reporting by Liana Baker, Ross Kerber and Lehar Maan; Editing by Maju Samuel, Andrew Hay and Bernard Orr)